TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 - `https-post-form`: Specifies the HTTPS POST form module.

-- `/db/:password=^PASS^&remember=yes&login=Log+In&proc_login=true:Incorrect password.`

-This format defines the login path, the form field to fuzz, and the failure message. `^PASS^` is replaced by each password from the list, and `"Incorrect password"` is used to detect login failures.
+- `/db/:password=^PASS^&remember=yes&login=Log+In&proc_login=true:Incorrect password.`: This format defines the login path, the form field to fuzz, and the failure message. `^PASS^` is replaced by each password from the list, and `"Incorrect password"` is used to detect login failures.

 Now, we can run it: